top of page

 Current Research Interest

 I have been expanding my areas of interest ever since I arrived at Notre Dame.
-My research interests still revolve around Metaphysics (laws of nature, etc.) yet came to encompass philosophical logic (mereology), philosophy of action (freedom and responsibility), philosophy of art (ontological quirkiness of modern artworks, fictional characters), metaethics, virtue ethics (humility and forgiveness), and philosophy of religion (religious experience, divine humility, divine self, and the problem of evil).
+My research interests primarily revolve around Art Ontology.
+However, they include other topics in Metaphysics and Aesthetics, including topics in philosophical logic (mereology), philosophy of action (freedom and responsibility), virtue ethics and philosophy of religion (religious experience).

 Unpublished Papers for Comments